 How do you judge the wines?

-The judging event will be held in Auckland with the judging panel of Jim Harré, Sam Kim and Simon Nunns.
+The judging event will be held in Auckland with the judging panel of Emma Jenkins (MW), Sam Kim and Simon Nunns.

 Entries will be judged using a double blind identification system and the Chief Steward, Jo Gear, will ensure rigorous judging protocols.

 What happens if my wine is a winner?